mayur-ravindram/react-email-client/README.md

-# This is my sample prototype
+# This is my reference prototype
 ![image](https://user-images.githubusercontent.com/70086176/126873652-9bb10c63-65ae-4aff-8390-8c88a2a31dd2.png)

 # This is what I have achieved so far 😄